More About Me

 Q. What type of gear do you bring to a typical wedding shoot?

 A. First on my checklist are two camera bodies for convenience in not having to change lenses so much, but also as insurance in case one camera malfunctions.
-I always have a female assistant to tend to the needs of the bride and to help me with lighting a scene.
+The second photographers are also required to have two cameras.
+I also have equipment and liability insurance.

 Q. Do you you have a second shooter with you?